Documentation

 IAM Role (recommended)

-ConfluOps connects using an IAM role — no long-lived credentials are stored.
+ConfluOps connects using an IAM role, with no long-lived credentials needed.
 The wizard provides a CloudFormation link and a Terraform snippet, both with your site’s External ID already embedded.
 Use whichever suits your workflow.

 -